GatorEducator/c-assignment-solution-201-02/README.md

 [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically
 assesses:

-- The repository has at least 10 commit(s)
-- The DisplayOutput.java in src/main/java/labone has at least 2 multiple-line Java comment(s)
-- The DisplayOutput.java in src/main/java/labone has at least 2 single-line Java comment(s)
-- The DisplayOutput.java in src/main/java/labone has exactly 0 of the `Add Your Name Here` fragment
+- Confirm the file, gators.c exists
+- Confirm that the file, reflection.md exists within the writing directory
-- The DisplayOutput.java in src/main/java/labone has exactly 0 of the `TODO` fragment
+- The gators.c has exactly 2 of the `struct` fragments
-- The DisplayOutput.java in src/main/java/labone has exactly 1 match(es) of the `println\\((.)*\\)` regular expression
+- The gators.c has at least 3 of the `playerID` fragments
-- The DisplayOutput.java in src/main/java/labone has exactly 1 of the `import java.util.Date` fragment
+- The gators.c has at least 3 of the `playerWeight` fragments
-- The DisplayOutput.java in src/main/java/labone has exactly 1 of the `new Date()` fragment
+- The gators.c has at least 3 of the `playerHeight` fragments
-- The command `gradle -q --console plain run` executes correctly
-- The command `gradle build` executes correctly
-- The command output has exactly 1 match(es) of the `Hello\\s+\\w+\\.(\\n)Gradle(\\s+\\w+)*\\.(\\n)Docker(\\s+\\w+)*\\.` regular expression
+- The gators.c has at least 3 of the `playerName` fragments
-- The command output has exactly 4 lines
-- The file DisplayOutput.java exists in the src/main/java/labone directory
-- The file reflection.md exists in the writing directory
-- The reflection.md in writing has at least 300 word(s) in total
+- The reflection.md in writing has at least 300 words
-- The reflection.md in writing has exactly 0 of the `Add Your Name Here` fragment
-- The reflection.md in writing has exactly 1 of the `code_block` tag
-- The reflection.md in writing has exactly 1 of the `list` tag
 - The reflection.md in writing has exactly 3 of the `code` tag
 - The reflection.md in writing has exactly 6 of the `heading` tag
+- The reflection.md in writing has exactly 1 of the `code_block` tag
+- The repository has at least 10 commit(s)

 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated
 checks pass correctly, the tool will produce the output like the following in